geekcampsg/website/README.md

 To make things easier, both commands are combined into `npm run dev` or `yarn dev`;

-Deploy to Github
+Deploy the Website
 --
-View the deployed website at http://beta.geekcamp.sg

-1. Checkout `source` branch.
-2. Run `npm run build-hugo` to compile the assets to `public/`.
-It will also copy `CNAME` file over to the same folder.
-3. Then run `git subtree push --prefix public origin master` to push the contents in `public` to `master`

-__Note: There's no need to checkout `master` branch and commit directly to it.__

-Deploy to Netlify
---
 View the deployed website at http://netlify.geekcamp.sg

-Simply make a commit to the `source` branch.
+Simply make a commit to the `master` branch.
 It will be autodeployed onto netlify.
+This will usually take around 30 seconds after completing the push.